-Your glands are one of the first places that your doctor checks when you're sick.
+Your lymph nodes are one of the first places that your doctor checks when you're sick.
 That's because when they're swollen, it's an indication that you have an infection, and so the doctor knows that you may have a bacterial problem rather than a viral problem.

 How Anxiety May Lead to Swollen Lymph Nodes

+Anxiety has a host of different symptoms and different types of anxiety may have different types of side effects that could cause swollen lymph nodes.
 Even then, however, it should be noted that anxiety actually does not cause swollen lymph nodes.
 Yet millions of people with anxiety report having swollen lymph nodes.
-It's actually a fairly common anxiety symptom.
+It's actually a fairly common reported anxiety symptom.

 The reason so many people report swollen lymph nodes is due to several issues that are unfortunately extremely common in those with anxiety.
 These include:

-- Hypersensitivity and Health Anxiety - The problem with living with anxiety is that it can "create" the feeling of health problems that don't exist.
+- Hypersensitivity and Health Anxiety The problem with living with anxiety is that it can "create" the feeling of health problems that don't exist.
 These health problems are not imagined, nor are they necessarily hypochondria.
 The real problem is that anxiety can make person overly sensitive to the way they feel and how they experience a smaller problem.
-If you feel your neck, you're likely not trained to tell the difference between regular lymph nodes and swollen lymph nodes.
-You'll also "feel" as though you can feel the swollen-ness of the gland in your neck.
-Since you have anxiety, the glands may feel swollen despite not actually being swollen.
+If you feel your neck, you're likely not trained to tell the difference between regular lymph nodes and swollen lymph nodes but you may seem to feel the swelling of the lymph nodes in your neck.
+As a result of anxiety, the lymph nodes may feel swollen despite not actually being swollen.

-- Normal Bacterial Issues - It should also be noted that small infections happen all the time in your body.
+- Normal Bacterial Issues It should also be noted that small infections happen all the time in your body.
 It's just that your body does such a good job of handling them that you normally will never notice.
-It's possible that you have a completely normal type of mild infection that your body is clearing up, but you happen to be checking your lymph nodes at the time and worry that the swollen nature of these glands is indicative of a larger problem.
-Anxiety can also weaken the immune system possibly leaving you a bit more prone to minor infections, so that your glands are swollen more often.
+It's possible that you have a completely normal type of mild infection that your body is clearing up, but you happen to be checking your lymph nodes at the time and worry that the swelling is indicative of a larger problem.
+Anxiety can also weaken the immune system possibly leaving you a bit more prone to minor infections, so that your lymph nodes are swollen more often.

-- Neck Muscle Experience - Muscle tension in general, especially in the neck, can also feel like a swollen gland.
-Often this occurs when you feel your gland on the inside of your neck rather than with your fingers.
+- Neck Muscle Experience Muscle tension in general, especially in the neck, can also feel like a swollen lymph node.
+Often this occurs when you feel your “lymph node” on the inside of your neck rather than with your fingers.
 It may feel swollen to you, but it may be nothing more than intense muscle tension caused by anxiety.

-- Dehydration - Dehydration is not caused by anxiety, but anxiety can contribute to dehydration because it increases sweating and may lead to less thirst (which may lead to less water consumption).
-Dehydration is believed to cause mild swollen glands, so that may be responsible for some of the "difference" you feel.
+- Dehydration Dehydration is not caused by anxiety, but anxiety can contribute to dehydration because it increases sweating and may lead to less thirst (which may lead to less water consumption).
+Dehydration is believed to cause mild swelling of the lymph nodes, so that may be responsible for some of the swelling you feel.

-This is not to say that anxiety cannot cause your swollen glands either.
-The truth is that anxiety and stress cause some very unusual symptoms and may lead to several changes to the way your body operates, both in terms of bacterial growth (which again is more common with anxiety) and your immune system to the way your body creates and uses hormones.
-So it is absolutely possible that some change in your body is causing your glands to swell.
+Anxiety and stress may lead to several changes to the way your body operates, both in terms of bacterial growth (which again is more common with anxiety) and your immune system to the way your body creates and uses hormones.
+So it is absolutely possible that some change in your body is causing your lymph nodes to swell.

-But if it's pretty clear that your anxiety is what's leading you to feel these swollen glands, then the key is to make sure that you can reduce your concern over them.
+If it is determined that anxiety is what's leading you to experience swollen lymph nodes, then the key is to make sure that you can reduce your concern over them.
 Lymph nodes aren't something you simply change.
-Ideally, you need to make sure that you're fighting the amount of mental energy you're placing on these glands to give them that "swollen" feel.
+Ideally, you need to make sure that you're fighting the amount of mental energy you're placing on your lymph nodes to give them that "swollen" feel.

 You can do that by trying the following: